calgdon/MERN-Simpsons-Top-Trumps/README.md

 ## Aim

-The aim of the project was to create a full stack web application to be utilised by staff within a gym to manage memberships, and register members for classes.
+The aim of the project was to create a full stack web application based on a game of our choice.
 The brief for the project was:

     - Create a browser game based on an existing card or dice game.
     - Model and test the game logic and then display it in the browser for a user to interact with.